Have your kids become your excuse for making excuses?

-Trust me, I used these – and many more – excuses when I got into the rigors of new motherhood.
-Just managing the house, getting dinner on the table, and keeping the marriage strong seemed all consuming.
+Trust me, I used these – and many more – excuses when I first faced the rigors of new motherhood.
+Just managing the house, getting dinner on the table, and keeping the marriage together seemed all consuming.
 Who had time for socializing or leaving the house with non-puked-on garments?

 So it’s time to stop making excuses, and step away from the ponytail and yoga pants.
 It’s time to accept the invitations coming my way and embrace humanity in hopes of having some adult conversation and some fun — not just the repeated pat-a-cake sing-alongs and living room dance parties.

 Let’s join together and redefine the top 5 mom excuses:

 Instead of making up a quick excuse, why not say, “This sounds like fun and I’d love to go — I’ll get back to you by tomorrow.”